lspestrip/stripelinepy/README.md

-# stripsim
+# STRIPeline
-A simulation pipeline for the Strip instrument.
+A simulation pipeline for the STRIP instrument.

 # Requirements